Legacy Hall donor salutes 'next generation' of business leaders

 With the help of Persaud and others, the college has almost run out of classroom naming opportunities.
 College officials say only one classroom naming opportunity remains.

 Yet Legacy Hall offers many other giving opportunities, said Michael Hartline, dean of the College of Business.
-They include $15,000 to $100,000 for faculty and staff spaces, $100,000 to $250,000 for laboratory and technology spaces and $200,000 to $5 million for showcase spaces, which include the facility's atrium, trading room, student commons and multi-purpose room, among others.
+They include $15,000 to $100,000 for faculty and staff spaces, $100,000 to $250,000 for laboratory and technology spaces and $200,000 to $5 million for showcase spaces, which include the facility's atrium, student commons and multi-purpose room, among others.

 "We're grateful to Danny Persaud for helping us keep the momentum going," Hartline said.
 "During a recent visit to FSU and the College of Business, Danny heartily engaged with faculty, staff and students, and he shared an appreciation for what's happening here, from our people and programs to our rankings and prospects.
 We celebrate and appreciate Danny's enthusiasm and generosity, and we hope it's contagious as we prepare to build our new home and continue our journey to preeminence."